avishaan/codehatcher.github.io/_posts/2016-03-04-pdf-generation.md

 We will also install [jsPDF](https://github.com/MrRio/jsPDF).
 The [documentation](https://mrrio.github.io/jsPDF/doc/symbols/jsPDF.html) is horrible, hidden and possible old but there is a decent [examples](http://mrrio.github.io/jsPDF/) page.
 Go ahead and git clone that into whatever directory works for your env.

 ## 2. Generate the PDF
 There are many ways to use jsPDF to generate a PDF.
-I want to use the HTML renderer because I am already showing my user similar information in the app and just want to give them a way to view a PDF which they can save for later or send to other users.
+I want to use the HTML renderer because I am already showing my user similar information in the app and just want to give them a way to view a PDF that they can save for later or send to other users.
 We are going to generate the PDF as a data URI string.
 This means the content of the PDF will all be in a URI.
 Here is some more [information](https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs) on it as well as sites that will [generate data URIs](http://dopiaza.org/tools/datauri/index.php) for you to play with.
-There will be some limitations with this (mainly with old version of IE, because that's where the limitations always lie...)
+There will be some limitations with this (mainly with an old version of IE, because that's where the limitations always lie...)
 Here is how we will generate the data URI (`var uri`) from my HTML elements, specifically my cleverly named #pdf id selector while ignoring anything in my #nothing selector.

 ```javascript